sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 Could I have just optimized the Go version?
 Probably.
 But the sheer volume of small allocations during BGP parsing was a "worst-case scenario" for Go's garbage collector.
 Moving to Rust allowed me to manage memory exactly where it mattered, ensuring that even the most massive routing bursts wouldn't stutter the visualization.
 Plus, I had been wanting to dip my toes into Rust, and this proved to be a great project for it.

-### Go and Ebitengine
+### Go and Ebitengine for the Live Stream

-With Rust handling the data ingestion, the Go viewer was freed up.
-Using the [Ebitengine](https://ebitengine.org/) game engine, the Go application is now just a lean client that focuses entirely on rendering a 2D Mollweide projection of the globe at 60 FPS.
+With Rust handling the data ingestion, the Go viewer was freed up to focus entirely on the **24/7 YouTube live stream**.
+Using the [Ebitengine](https://ebitengine.org/) game engine, the Go application is now just a lean client that renders a 2D Mollweide projection of the globe at 60 FPS.
+This output is captured by OBS and pushed to YouTube.
 That 60 FPS target is nearly always reached now, when it was a pipedream with the first architecture.

-Yes, I know how insane I sound when I say "oh, and Go is used for the frontend", but I learned to respect the performance and robustness of Ebitengine.
+Yes, I know how insane I sound when I say "oh, and Go is used for the frontend", but I learned to respect the performance and robustness of Ebitengine for this specific real-time visualization task.
 This is what personal projects are for: to do things you wouldn't normally do in ways you wouldn't normally do it.

-### Protobuf as the Glue
+### Unifying on Protobuf

 To manage the complex schema between Go, Rust, and TypeScript, I leveraged **Protocol Buffers** and **gRPC**.

 Defining the interface between the Rust collector and the Go viewer in Protobuf simplified the Go code significantly.
 Instead of managing internal channels, it just subscribes to a gRPC stream of events.
 I can even restart the Rust collector to update logic without the visualizer dropping a single frame.

-More importantly, dropping JSON for Protobuf on the web frontend resulted in **10x smaller file sizes**.
-While the site isn't "heavy" by modern standards, this reduction is huge for mobile users and those on spotty connections.
-Smaller payloads mean faster time-to-interactive and less battery drain.
-This is critical for an "explainer" that you want people to actually use on the go.

 ### Static Hourly Snapshots

-To keep the web platform fast without maintaining a live database for every user request, I built a Go indexer.
+To keep the web platform fast without maintaining a live database to service requests, I built a Go indexer.
 It generates snapshots of the global routing state every hour and commits them to a GitHub repository.
 This triggers a build on Cloudflare Pages, which deploys the updated snapshots as static assets.
 This has proven 'reliable enough' for this project.
+Because of this, the data referenced in the website are updated hourly.

 ### Why a Microsite?